learn-co-curriculum/phase-0-the-dom-editing-lab/README.md

 That's a _lot_ of nesting.

-Look again at the 'Elements' tab.
+Look again at the Elements tab.
 Expand out all the children of the `table`.
-This is the _DOM tree_!
+This is the DOM tree!

 ## Moving On

-When you're ready to leave this lab, end the `httpserver` server by typing "Control + C." Run `learn` from the command line.
+When you're ready to leave this lab, end the `httpserver` server by typing Control + C. Run `learn` from the command line.
 If the test pass, enter `learn submit`.
 You'll then be prompted to move on.